eyaler/ztml/README.md

 On-chain media storage can require efficient compression for text embedded inline in HTML / JS.
 ZTML is a custom pipeline that generates stand-alone HTML or JS files which embed competitively compressed self-extracting text, with file sizes of 25% - 40% the original.
-These file sizes include the decoder code which is ~ 1.5 kB (including auxiliary indices and tables).
+These file sizes include the decoder code which is a highly golfed 1 - 1.5 kB (including auxiliary indices and tables).
 The approach makes sense and is optimized for small texts (tens of kB), but performs quite well also on large texts.
-The pipeline includes low overhead binary-to-text alternatives to Base64 which are also useful for inline images.
+The pipeline includes low-overhead [binary-to-text alternatives](https://en.wikipedia.org/wiki/Binary-to-text_encoding) to Base64 which are also useful for inline images.
 You can find a very high-level overview in these [slides](misc/reversim2022_slides.pdf) from [Reversim Summit 2022](https://summit2022.reversim.com).

 ### Benchmark